Saint Robert Bellarmine

 Bellarmine was made a cardinal by Pope Clement VIII on the grounds that “he had not his equal for learning.”
 While he occupied apartments in the Vatican, Bellarmine relaxed none of his former austerities.
 He limited his household expenses to what was barely essential, eating only the food available to the poor.
 He was known to have ransomed a soldier who had deserted from the army and he used the hangings of his rooms to clothe poor people, remarking, “The walls won’t catch cold.”

-Among many activities, he became theologian to Pope Clement VIII, preparing two catechisms which have had great influence in the Church.
+Among many activities, Bellarmine became theologian to Pope Clement VIII, preparing two catechisms which have had great influence in the Church.

-Bellarmine died on September 17, 1621.
-The process for his canonization was begun in 1627 but was delayed until 1930 for political reasons, stemming from his writings.
-In 1930, Pope Pius XI canonized him and the next year declared him a doctor of the Church.
+Robert Bellarmine died on September 17, 1621.
+The process for his canonization was begun in 1627, but was delayed until 1930 for political reasons, stemming from his writings.
+In 1930, Pope Pius XI canonized him, and the next year declared him a doctor of the Church.